nigelzor/maven-nailgun/README.md

 like [mvnsh](https://github.com/jdillon/mvnsh), using [nailgun](http://martiansoftware.com/nailgun/)

-without any serious benchmarking, they seem to offer comparable speedup
+without any serious benchmarking, they seem to offer comparable speedup. trivial apps will save a second or two of jvm startup, but larger ones will see that gain erased by memory lost to leaked classloaders.

 using it:
 ---------